Skip to main content

 Students may not teach or take on other employment if they are receiving a PhD dissertation completion fellowship.

-Students in their third year and beyond are eligible for teaching fellowships, which enable them to participate in Harvard’s undergraduate tutorial program, teach sections in the introductory government courses, or assist undergraduates in middle-group courses by leading discussion sessions or directing senior theses.
+Students in their third year and beyond are eligible for teaching fellowships, which enable them to participate in Harvard’s undergraduate tutorial program, teach sections in the introductory government courses, or assist undergraduates in middle-group courses by leading discussion sessions or advising senior theses.

 All first-time Teaching Fellows must enroll in Gov 3002a: Teaching and Communicating Political Science.
 This is a required course for government PhD students who are teaching in the department for the first time (typically G3s).
 The course has an orientation and six required meetings in the fall term.
 Between meetings, students will have the chance to apply what they learn through peer observation, having their section videotaped, and watching their section with the department’s Pedagogy Fellow.
 The ultimate goal of this course is to help the student to become a purposeful, effective, and efficient teacher.